Affiliate marketing can be a lot of fun, and it can be profitable, too.

 I’ve written this article to help you learn about a few different positions on your page that are good spots to place affiliate links.
 Leverage spots at the top of the page, at the bottom of the page and inside the content text to earn more money from your affiliate links.

 I’ll also share a few tips that have worked for me over the years, with the hope that we’ll be putting extra money in your wallet soon.
+When you'er done, visit this page on writing product reviews that convert.

 1. Links at the Top of the Page